anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_smart_contracts.md

 happen, then the Namada chain must either halt or not progress to the next epoch, to avoid losing control of the bridge.

-When a valset update is submitted, the hashes for the oldest valset are effectively "evicted" from the _Governance_ and _Bridge_ smart contracts.
-At that point, messages signed by that evicted valset will no longer be accepted by the bridge.
+When a validator set update is submitted, the hashes for the oldest validator set are effectively "evicted" from the _Governance_ and _Bridge_ smart contracts.
+At that point, messages signed by that evicted validator set will no longer be accepted by the bridge.

 #### Example flow

 - Namada epoch `10` begins.
-Currently, the _Governance_ contract knows the hashes of the valsets for epochs `9` and `10`, as does the _Bridge_ contract.
+Currently, the _Governance_ contract knows the hashes of the validator sets for epochs `9` and `10`, as does the _Bridge_ contract.
-- Validators for epoch `10` post signatures over the hash of details of the valset for epoch `11` to Namada as protocol transactions
+- Validators for epoch `10` post signatures over the hash of details of the validator set for epoch `11` to Namada as protocol transactions
 - A point is reached during epoch `10` at which a quorum of such signatures is present on the Namada chain
-- A relayer submits a valset update for epoch `11` to _Governance_, using a quorum of signatures from the Namada chain
+- A relayer submits a validator set update for epoch `11` to _Governance_, using a quorum of signatures from the Namada chain
-- The _Governance_ and _Bridge_ contracts now know the hashes of the valsets for epochs `10` and `11`, and will accept messages signed by either of them.
-It will no longer accept messages signed by the valset for epoch `9`.
+- The _Governance_ and _Bridge_ contracts now know the hashes of the validator sets for epochs `10` and `11`, and will accept messages signed by either of them.
+It will no longer accept messages signed by the validator set for epoch `9`.
 - Namada progresses to epoch `11`, and the flow repeats

-NB: the flow for when the bridge has just launched is similar, except the contracts know the details of only one epoch's valset - the launch epoch's.
-E.g. if the bridge launches at epoch `10`, then initially the contracts know the hash only for epoch `10` and not epochs `10` and `11`, until the first valset update has been submitted
+NB: the flow for when the bridge has just launched is similar, except the contracts know the details of only one epoch's validator set - the launch epoch's.
+E.g. if the bridge launches at epoch `10`, then initially the contracts know the hash only for epoch `10` and not epochs `10` and `11`, until the first validator set update has been submitted